Andre-Azu/notesapp-yt-/README.md

 # Using the Flask log in

 # making the navbar more relatable
-    rmovingthe logout pannel from the navbar and placing it where necessary
+    moving the logout pannel from the navbar and placing it where necessary

+# Adding the notes